adamcharnock/lightbus/docs/quick-start.md

 Leave Lightbus running and open a new terminal window for the next stage.

-## Call the API
+## Remote procedure calls

 With Lightbus running, open a new terminal window and create a file named `call_procedure.py` in the same directory as your `bus.py`.
-The `call_procedure.py` file name is arbitrary, it is simply to allow us to experiment with accessing the bus.
+The `call_procedure.py` file name is arbitrary, it simply allows us to experiment with accessing the bus.

 ```python3